google/cel-spec/doc/langdef.md

     itself.
 *   A code for whitespace:
     *   `b`: backspace
+    *   `f`: form feed
     *   `n`: line feed
+    *   `r`: carriage return
     *   `t`: horizontal tab
-    *   `r`: carriage return
-    *   `v`: vertical tab
 *   A `u` followed by four hexadecimal characters, encoding a Unicode code point in the BMP.
-(Presumably, surrogate pairs can be used for characters in other Unicode planes.)
+Characters in other Unicode planes can be represented with surrogate pairs.
 *   Three octal digits, in the range `000` to `377`.
 For strings, it denotes the unicode code point.
 For bytes, it represents an octet value.